MicrosoftDocs/data-integration/data-integration/vnet/create-data-gateways.md

 1. Select **Virtual network (VNet) data gateway** > **New**.

 1. Select the subscription, resource group, VNet and the Subnet.
 You will only see subnets that are delegated to Microsoft Power Platform in the drop-down list.
+The dropdown for which the gateway is to be created is limited to 50.
+For this reason ( and if you have more than 50 subscriptions in Azure portal), some of those subscriptions won’t be listed.

 1. By default, we provide a unique name for this data gateway, but you could optionally update it.